boshkins/pelopia/doc/HLD.md

 To limit the amount of calculations, scoring is done after applying location filtering.

-####Full text search
+####Text scoring

+NOTE.
+Currently, we use the "Label" property of GeocodeJSON object to represent its full name and address.
+The text of the property should be normalized before it is used for text scoring.

+The calculation of TEXTSCORE is done for every GeocodeJSON object (feature) that passes filtering:

-For each term in a *normalized* full text query, calculate its WEIGHT:
+For each term in the *normalized* full text query, calculate its WEIGHT:

 Term Frequency:

-	TF = sqrt ( # of appearances of the term in the field )
+	TF = sqrt ( # of appearances of the term in the *Label* field of the feature )

 Inverse document frequency: the more often the term appears in the dataset, the less relevant it is.
-This value can be pre-calculated for every term in the dataset, at the cost of increased memory footprint of the dataset.
+This value can be pre-calculated for every term in the dataset.

-	IDF = 1 + log ( totalFields / ( 1 + # of fields containing the term ) )
+	IDF = 1 + log ( totalFeatures / ( 1 + # of features containing the term ) )

-NOTE.
-Currently, by "field" in this section we understand "address".
-However, that may include other GeoJSIN fields, depending on the answer to the
-# **Big question: which properties are we searching on?**  #

 Field-length norm: the more words in the field, the lower relevance of words in it: